 You may also notice a swirling amount of dust or small debris in the sky even before the tornado appears to have touched down.
 Not all tornadoes will have a funnel-like shape, and the wind picking up dust and debris might be one of the few indicators.

 Before a tornado reaches its funnel shape, you may notice the cloud base twisting itself into a rotating pattern, similar to water circling the drain of a tub.

 This swirling is one of the most classic signs of a tornado, and a reliable indicator that you should take shelter immediately.

 If you have noticed changes in the clouds, you may have also noticed the swirling of dust or other debris that appears in the sky.
 The debris you see may be large or small depending on the wind speed, but it may form into what looks like a wispy dust devil.

 This shift and eerie calm is another sign that a tornado is coming and you should be well on your way to finding the nearest shelter.
-It is not possible to predict how bad a tornado will be based on the swirl of debris or the wind alone.
+Look for clear, sunlit skies in that part of the horizon already swept by the tornado.

-Hail is another tell-tale sign of an impending tornado, particularly if the hail is golf-ball sized or even larger.
+Hail is another one of the warning signs of a tornado, particularly if the hail is golf-ball sized or even larger.
 The storm conditions that lead to a tornado frequently create an updraft that can make conditions ideal for hail to form.